 My ecology labs have three principal aims.
 First, labs will familiarize you with the methods used to address ecological questions.
 You will learn the tools (field, lab, statistical, and quantitative skills) employed by ecologists.
 Second, the principles you learn in lecture will be reinforced in the lab and field.
 Third, you will be challenged to think creatively, critically, and quantitatively and to identify and understand ecological patterns in the field.
 In short, you will learn how to do ecology.

 Ornithology: Biol 345, 345L (Spring, odd years)

-Lab exercises will include population models and dissections.
-Students will get hands-on experience with birds, focusing especially on survey techniques andidentification of local species.
-A strong emphasis will also be placed on experiencing Tennessee’s avifauna in their natural habitats through field trips.
-Students will spend considerable time in the field observing the natural history of birds and will keep a field journal.
+Lab exercises include population models and dissections.
+Students get hands-on experience with birds, focusing especially on survey techniques and identification of local species.
+A strong emphasis is placed on experiencing Tennessee’s avifauna in their natural habitats through field trips.
+Students spend considerable time in the field observing the natural history of birds and keep a field journal.

 Core: Biol 140, 141 (Spring)

 This course has two broad aims.
 This first is to increase your knowledge of basic biological principles.
 Our basic foundation will be evolution by natural selection and how this underlies all of biology.
 We will explore the diversity of life and examine how organisms interact with their environment and maintain homeostasis.
 The second broad aim of the course is to develop the creative and critical thinking, communication, and research skills required of you as a scientist and as a college-educated citizen.
 The corequisite laboratory course, Biology 141, explores specific biological and general science topics through experiments, observation, simulation, and other exercises.

 By the end of this course you should have improved your ability to:

 - Demonstrate mastery of basic concepts of biology, including the mechanisms of, evidence for, and implications of modern evolutionary theory, and the adaptations and processes that allow diverse organisms to maintain homeostasis in changing environments